-20.1.
+20.I.
 Policy on the Use of Recording Devices by Judicial Department Employees

 - 20.I.1.
-Purpose The purpose of this policy is to protect the safety and privacy of Judicial Department employees, and to protect the integrity of Judicial Department business, by prohibiting the inappropriate use of recording devices. - 20.I.2.
-Prohibition on Recording Judicial Department employees are prohibited from using any recording device in their capacity as a Judicial Department employee or while performing duties on behalf of the Judicial Department to record, photograph, or film the voice, movements, actions or property of any person, papers or property in an electronic, magnetic, digital or any other format without authorization to do so from each person recorded. - 20.I.3.
-Authorized Recordings Pursuant to Policy Recording devices should only be used in the following circumstances: - 20.I.3.a.
-By Human Resources during the formal discipline process Employees from the Human Resources Division of the Office of the State Court Administrator will use overt recording devices to record meetings held during the formal discipline process found in Rule 29 of the Colorado Judicial System Personnel Rules, including during Pre-Disciplinary Action Notice meetings and Pre-Corrective Action Notice meetings.
+Purpose The purpose of this policy is to protect the safety and privacy of Judicial Department Employees, and to protect the integrity of Judicial Department business, by prohibiting the inappropriate use of recording devices. - 20.I.2.
+Prohibition on Recording Judicial Department Employees are prohibited from using any recording device in their capacity as a Judicial Department employee or while performing duties on behalf of the Judicial Department.
+This includes recording, photographing, or filming the voice, movements, actions or property of any person, papers or property in an electronic, magnetic, digital or any other format without authorization to do so from each person recorded. - 20.I.3.
+Authorized Recordings Pursuant to Policy Recording devices are authorized in the following circumstances: - 20.I.3.a.
+By Human Resources during the formal disciplinary process Employees from the Human Resources Division of the Office of the State Court Administrator will use overt recording devices to record meetings held during the formal disciplinary process found in Rule 29 of the Colorado Judicial System Personnel Rules, including during Pre-Disciplinary Action Notice meetings and Pre-Corrective Action Notice meetings.
 Human Resources may also record meetings between employees and administrative authorities to deliver Corrective Actions or Disciplinary Actions. - 20.I.3.b.
-By Human Resources as part of an investigation/inquiry Employees from the Human Resources Division of the Office of the State Court Administrator will use overt recording devices to record interviews with employees as part of a formal investigation/inquiry pursuant to Judicial Department policy. - 20.I.3.c.
-By Human Resources as part of informal discipline Employees from the Human Resources Division of the Office of the State Court Administrator may, at the request of the meeting participants, use overt recording devices to record meetings between supervisors and employees being held to discuss performance issues, or to discuss possible discipline. - 20.I.5.
-Process to Request Copy of Recording An employee subject to a corrective or disciplinary action may request a copy of a recording of a meeting held pursuant to Rule 29.C.5. from Human Resources.
-The employee must make the request in writing, and the request must be sent to the Director of Human Resources.
-Witnesses may not request copies of interviews given in relation to an investigation/inquiry.
-Employees may not request copies of any other recordings by Human Resources.
+By Human Resources as part of an investigation Employees from the Human Resources Division of the Office of the State Court Administrator will use overt recording devices to record interviews with employees as part of an investigation pursuant to Judicial Department policy. - 20.I.3.c.
+By Human Resources as part of informal discipline Employees from the Human Resources Division of the Office of the State Court Administrator may, at the request of the meeting participants, use overt recording devices to record meetings between supervisors and employees being held to discuss performance issues, or to discuss possible discipline. - 20.I.3.d.
+By Probation Employees as Part of Training and Educational Opportunities Probation employees, as a part of official training and educational opportunities within their district may use overt recording devices to record interactions with defendants and/or other staff after the approval of all involved parties has been obtained.
+It is best practice to obtain the stated approval of parties involved on the recording itself in addition to any necessary consents.
+Specific examples include probation officer appointments with defendants, mentor appointment with mentees, coach appointments with staff being coached and supervisor appointments with staff. - 20.I.3.e.
+For ADA Accommodations An individual who has requested and received an accommodation pursuant to the Americans with Disabilities Act to record conversations to enable them to perform the essential function(s) of their job, may record communications at work as an accommodation, but all such recording must be overt.